browserengineering/book/book/animations.md

 <div>This text fades out</div>
 ```

-The `animate` function will track how many frames have occurred and
+The `animate` function will track how many frames have occurred, and
+interpolate accordingly.

 ``` {.javascript file=example-opacity-js replace=animate/fade_in}
 var div = document.querySelectorAll("div")[0];